Finding the Right Viagra Dose for a 70-Year-Old Male: Dosage Info

 Similar to treatment with Viagra, injection therapy can result in priapism, or a prolonged erection.
 Any erection lasting longer than four hours could result in permanent damage.
 In the event that you have an erection lasting longer than two hours after orgasm, you should seek medical attention and have it treated.

-Penile Implants for E.D.
+Penile implants for E.D.

 This treatment option is especially popular in older men once Viagra or alternative options have failed.